Pavel-Hrdina/Zettlkasten/Journal/2023-Nov-12 - Daily Stoic Reflection.md

 1. **How can I decatastrophize today's problems?**
 	- No matter what problems you might think you have, all will be well, for you are still alive, you are not dead yet, you can still go on without worry, without tripping, without falling you wouldn't make no progress at all, you need to make mistakes, you need to fall.
 That is the nature of human struggle and if you can't accept it and learn from it, then you won't make it far, if you hide your self in a bubble that none can enter, then you have failed at life my friend.
 2. **What is within my control and what is not**
-	- The only thing that is truly under my control is my [[Control Over Judgment|Judgment]], that is what action I take, what I chose to do, what I chose is important for me.
-Now I chose to use my [[Control Over Judgment|Judgment]] for good, for love and peace.
+	- The only thing that is truly under my control is my [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md), that is what action I take, what I chose to do, what I chose is important for me.
+Now I chose to use my [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md) for good, for love and peace.

 ### Evening